UC Santa Barbara Ranked 7th Best Public University in the U.S. in 2020

 UCSB has one of the best Communication programs in the country, according to @CollegeFactual rankings.
 The program at UCSB was ranked #13 out of 524 colleges and universities, making it one of the top schools for Communication students in the country.
 This puts the school’s program in the Top 5% of all communication programs in the United States.
 UCSB has achieved this ranking 2 years in a row.
 UCSB’s communication program has also been ranked #3 out of 36 colleges in the state of California.
 This puts the communication program at UCSB in the top 10% of all programs in the state.
 UCSB improved its position 1 slot over the previous year’s ranking of 4.
 For the full report, click here.

-UC Santa Barbara Highly Ranked on Multiple Dimensions
+UC Santa Barbara Highly Ranked on Multiple Dimensions in 2018

 Department of Communication Ranks Second in Doctoral Programs Based on Citations per Faculty Publications